 Mr. Spurlock is a strong advocate for the California biomass industry and has served as Chairmen of the California Biomass Energy Alliance (CBEA) since June of 2015.
 The CBEA is the California Biomass Industries trade organization with a charter to promote biomass energy as a means to reach the environmental and economic goals of California.
 Mr. Spurlock also represents the industry on the California State Tree Mortality Task Force.

 Early in his career, he served in the Navy as a nuclear power plant electrician on the USS Enterprise.
 Mr. Spurlock earned his bachelor’s degree with high distinction from California State University Fresno.

-As IPSC’s Director of Plant Operations, Mr. Borsch is responsible for implementing operational strategy and leading operations, engineering and administration for several IPSC-operated plants.
-He establishes effective operational policies and compliance to ensure operational safety, quality, efficiency, and customer satisfaction in IPSC operations.
+Mr. Perry is currently serving as the Director of Plant Operations, East Region in which he is responsible for implementing operational strategy and leading all operations, delivery, engineering and administration efforts for IPSC plants in the eastern United States.
+Specifically, he establishes operational policies and compliance with company standards to ensure operational safety, quality, efficiency, and customer satisfaction in IPSC operations.

 Director, Business Development

 Amy Komatsuzaki has over 15 years of business development, marketing and sales experience.
 She joined IHI Power Services Corp. after several years with Tetra Tech Inc. as Director of Business Development, where her focus was strategic development and program implementation for the energy market.
 This included renewable energy business development and client relationship management.